 Metal Roofing Costs

-- Interlocking steel shingles costs vary but range between $3 and $7.50 per square foot including labor and materials.
+- Interlocking steel shingles costs vary but range between $7 and $9 per square foot, not including labor and materials.

 - Interlocking corrosion resistant sheets—averages between $7 and $10 per square foot for basic installation including both labor and materials.
 Structures with additional hips, valleys and other architectural features may demand a price of between $12 and $15 per square foot including labor and materials.

-- Interlocking Aluminum Shingles—average between $7 and $9 per square foot for labor and materials.
+- Interlocking Aluminum Shingles—average between $7 and $9 per square foot for materials.

-- Aluminum Standing Seam Panels—average between $9 and $11 per square foot for both labor and materials.
+- Aluminum Standing Seam Panels—average between $4 and $6.50 per square foot for materials.

 - Copper—is the most expensive of the metal roofing products mentioned here.
-With costs that range between $15 and $18 per square foot for labor and materials, many homeowners choose copper as a means to enhance the architectural features of their home such as dormer rooftops.
+With costs that range between $4 and $15 per square foot for labor and materials, many homeowners choose copper as a means to enhance the architectural features of their home such as dormer rooftops.

 Asphalt Roofing Costs